-- Check operation of tether and engine cut-out switches, ignition switch, headlamp switch (HI-LO), taillight, brake light and pilot lamps. - Check gear shift lever position (models with mechanical reverse only). - Verify that skis and steering operate freely.
-Check corresponding action of skis versus handlebar. - Check fuel and injection oil for levels and leaks.
+- Check operation of tether and engine cut-out switches, ignition switch, headlamp switch (HI-LO), taillight, brake light and pilot lamps. - Verify that skis and steering operate freely.
+Check corresponding action of skis versus handlebar.

+- Check fuel and injection oil for levels and leaks.
 Replenish as necessary and see an authorized SKI-DOO dealer in case of any leaks. - Verify that air filter(s) is free of snow, if so equipped. - All storage compartments must be properly latched and they must not contain any heavy or breakable objects.
 Hood must be also properly latched.